Robotics-Club-IIT-BHU/ROS-Specialization-22/week3/Subpart-2/README.md

 ## Submission instructions
 Give the husky a goal point within the map and record a video of husky reaching the goal. (upto whatever best you could achieve, partially working allowed)

+**Phew!!
+That was a lot you learnt in the first two subparts.
+We are thrilled to see your hardwork and effort. :clap: :clap:** <br>
 ## Useful Resources
 - [The Construct](https://www.youtube.com/channel/UCt6Lag-vv25fTX3e11mVY1Q)  (Most useful channel for ROS, covers almost everytihng)
 - [SLAM Map Building with TurtleBot](http://wiki.ros.org/turtlebot_navigation/Tutorials/Build%20a%20map%20with%20SLAM)
 - [Autonomous Navigation of a Known Map with TurtleBot](http://wiki.ros.org/turtlebot_navigation/Tutorials/Autonomously%20navigate%20in%20a%20known%20map)

-**Phew!!
-That was a lot you learnt in the first two subparts.
-We are thrilled to see your hardwork and effort. :clap: :clap:**